PlummersSoftwareLLC/Primes/PrimeJulia/solution_3/README.md

 inline 64 (8 \* 8) unrolled loop functions, as well as having to decide which one to jump to for each start index and skip value.

+It might also take some time to precompile the functions before running the benchmark proper, especially on older and/or slower machines.

-To illustrate this, you can check the generated `unsafe_clear_factors!` function Expr object:
+To better explain this implementation, we can take a look at the generated `unsafe_clear_factors!` function Expr object:

 ```
 julia> generate_final_loop_clearing_function() |> Base.remove_linenums!